gwynbxm/PA-Mate_WearableApp/README.md

 PA-Mate stands for Physical Activity Mate.
 It targets elderly aged 65 and above with chronic pain to urge them to do physical activity.
 PA-Mate consists of 3 components: </br>
 * <a href="https://github.com/gwynbxm/PA-Mate_MobileApp"> Mobile Application </a> - To allow users to keep track of their exercise performance
 * <a href="https://github.com/gwynbxm/PA-Mate_WearableApp"> Wearable Application </a> - A wearable watch acts as a reminder to remind elderly to do physical activity at a specific timing and also records the exercise performance.
-* Web Application - To allow doctors to create and review elderly exercise records (Handled by FYP partner)
+* Web Application - To allow doctors to create and review elderly exercise records (Developed by team member)

 ### Technologies
 * Android Studio